IDEA

 ((Chandini.M@thomsonreuters.com; https://www.linkedin.com/in/chandini-monnappa-8a37b013b/;))

-Dec 31 (Reuters) - India has granted a five-year moratorium on adjusted gross revenue (AGR) dues owed by Vodafone Idea VODA.NS, a govt source told Reuters on Wednesday.
+Dec 31 (Reuters) - India has approved a partial moratorium on Vodafone Idea's VODA.NS adjusted gross revenue (AGR) dues, freezing $9.76 billion in payments and deferring repayments to the 2030s, a government source told Reuters on Wednesday, disappointing investors hoping for a waiver.

-The relief comes months after India's top court said the government can consider the company's relief request for all of its AGR dues.
+Vodafone Idea's shares plunged 11% as investors had hoped for a bigger relaxation after India's top court in November said that the government should consider the company's relief request for all of its AGR dues.

-(Reporting by Nigam Prusty, writing by Chandini Monnappa; Editing by Janane Venkatraman)
+(Reporting by Nigam Prusty, Vivek Kumar M and Komal Salecha, writing by Chandini Monnappa; Editing by Janane Venkatraman and Sonia Cheema)

 ((Chandini.M@thomsonreuters.com; https://www.linkedin.com/in/chandini-monnappa-8a37b013b/;))